 With pre-cut gutters, there’s overlap and sealant at the seams.
 At every joint, there’s sealant.
 Often a lot of sealant.
 With seamless gutters, because there are fewer seams, there’s simply less gutter material and less sealant.

 Disadvantages to seamless gutters

 Seamless gutters are more expensive than the pre-cut sectional gutters.
-A 10′ section of K-style aluminum gutter from Lowe’s costs just over $1/ft.
+A 10′ section of K-style aluminum gutter alone from Lowe’s costs just over $1/ft.
 Our seamless gutters cost about $3.25/linear foot.
 This does not include installation.
 This is ‘chop and drop’.
-We form and cut it, and drop it off.
+We form and cut it, and you install it.
+We form it, cut it, and drop it off.
+However, don’t forget that when you opt for pre-cut sectional gutters, you will need more than just the gutter.
+You will need end caps, a drop section, perhaps connectors, gutter sealant.
+There’s more to a gutter system than just the gutter.
 For an installation estimate, please contact us.

 Depending upon the length of a seamless gutter, it can be difficult to handle if you’re working by yourself.
 Working by yourself, a 12 to 14 feet length is probably the longest you’d want to handle.
 When we install seamless gutters, we have enough guys on our crew to handle installation.